 S.B.1100 adds this statutory provision, codified at Ariz.
 Rev. Stat.
 23-941.03, which addresses final settlement and release of claims involving undisputed entitlement to supportive medical maintenance benefits.

 Under this section, settlement is allowed after the period of temporary disability is terminated by a final notice of claim status or award of the commission.
 All medical conditions subject to settlement must be disclosed within the final settlement agreement.
 In addition, the carrier, special fund, or self-insured employer must submit a summary of all reasonably anticipated future supportive medical maintenance benefits (as well as the projected cost of these benefits), and this summary must be presented to the claimant for review and included in the final settlement agreement.
 The final settlement agreement is not valid and enforceable until approved by the commission.

 Make S.B.
-1100 work for you – settling your WC claims
+1100 work for you – settling your workers' compensation claims

-Arizona’s “full and final” settlement law provides Arizona WC payers with excellent opportunities to close out workers compensation claims.
-The legislature has opened the doors to a totally new day for Arizona WC claims – it is now time to take capitalize and get claims settled to reduce costs and exposure.
+Arizona’s “full and final” settlement law provides Arizona workers' compensation payers with excellent opportunities to close out workers' compensation claims.
+The legislature has opened the doors to a totally new day for Arizona workers' compensation claims – it is now time to take capitalize and get claims settled to reduce costs and exposure.

 The first step is to identify claims that qualify for settlement.
 From there, make sure you properly document and include all the information required under S.B.
 1100.
 You may find this checklist helpful in keeping it all straight.